MONTBRETIA

 Flowers profusely resembling a blaze of flames.

-Flowers emerge from purple sepals on alternate sides of the ends of stalks.
+Flowers emerge from purple sepals on alternate sides at the ends of round stalks.

 30th July 2007, Slaithwaite, Yorkshire.
 Photo: © RWD